JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/docs/technical-analysis.md

 This document explains the identity and OAuth mechanics behind the investigation without reproducing challenge answers.

+> **Data handling:** Application display names, custom scope names, tenant identifiers, object IDs, and challenge values are replaced with placeholders.
+Publicly documented Microsoft identifiers, such as the Microsoft Graph application ID and Microsoft Graph permission IDs, are retained because they are published by Microsoft and are necessary to explain the resolution technique.

 ---

 ## 1. Application Registration vs. Service Principal